-Das Oberseminar bietet Vorträge von eingeladenen Referenten oder Kollegen aus der Abteilung an.
-Die Referenten stellen aktuelle Forschungsergebnisse zu allen für die allgemeine und theoretische Linguistik relevanten Bereichen vor.
+Das Oberseminar bietet Vorträge von eingeladenen Referentinnen und Referenten oder Kolleginnen und Kollegen aus der Abteilung an.
+Die Referierenden stellen aktuelle Forschungsergebnisse zu allen für die allgemeine und theoretische Linguistik relevanten Bereichen vor.
 Jeder ist herzlich eingeladen.
 Studierende werden besonders ermutigt, teilzunehmen, um forschungsbezogene Vorträge von Spezialisten aus erster Hand zu erleben.

 Weitere Informationen zu Zeit und Ort der Oberseminare in diesem Semester finden sich unter den Reitern des jeweiligen Datums.

 Zeit: 16.15 - 17.45 Uhr